NativeScript/docs-v7/ui-with-xml.md

 #### Example

 In this example of `main-page.xml`, your page consists of a button.
-When you tap the button, the `buttonTap` function triggers.
+When you tap the button, the `buttonTap` function is triggered.

 ```XML
 <Page>